A Guide to Winterising a Motorhome - The Camping and Caravanning Club

 The base vehicle

 It is important to remember prolonged inactivity is not recommended for base vehicle engines, electrical systems or running gear.
 Most motorhomes are based on a commercial vehicle designed to work every day, so ideally take it out for a drive regularly during its winter lay up.
-This drive should last long enough to ensure a period of driving at normal operating temperature to keep all the working parts at their best.
+This drive should last long enough to ensure a period of driving at normal operating temperature to keep all the working parts at their best, typically at least an hour.

 Assuming your base vehicle is serviced according to the manufacturer’s recommendations, the engine coolant should contain sufficient anti-freeze to ensure the safety of the engine.
 But consider the following actions: